zeyuz35/zeyuz35.github.io/vault/SFM.break.representation.md

 This singular transformation case is the most topical for practical applications, as people tend to be interested in emerging factors.

+The practical interpretation of this is that the change in the factor strcuture ultimately reflects a change in the voltatility related to common factors, but with stable cross-correlations between variables related to common factors, such that a the loadings themselves are stable, given a set of estimated factors.
+Still, this is hard to interpret.

 3. $rank(\Theta) = q$, Type 3 Break

 This is a combination of Type 1 and Type 2 break.